Razcoina/Bully-SE-scripts/README.md

-# Bully-SE-scripts
+# Bully: Scholarship Edition Lua Script Decompilation
-Lua scripts for Bully: Scholarship Edition decompiled (WIP)
+## This is a work in progress, not all scripts are included and most that are have not been tested!